By Dietitian Jill Place

 Obviously, this idea will take much more time to explain than a mention in a blog.
 More on this later.
 One of our future blogs will be totally about this.

 I LOVE affirmations.
 But I’m convinced that they don’t work until they’re (1) targeted to your belief-story and you can (2) release the pain around your belief-story.
 So my “NEW RULE” might be …

 I will stop stuffing NOW … AND/OR I eat until I’m happy and satisfied NOW …

 When you’re composing “NEW RULES” it’s important to 1) keep the statement positive (no won’ts or don’ts), 2) have it directly contradict your belief-story, 3) make it happen NOW, and, most important, 4) DON’T compose it until you deal with the pain around your belief-story.

 Again … much too important an idea to deal with in a mere paragraph.
-A whole article will follow … and it seems this will be the fourth of a four-part “NEW RULES” series where I explore each of these ideas in depth.
 In the meantime, are you willing to get yourself a journal or other blank-page book, something that you enjoy writing with, and to sit down for five minutes a day to write about your food beliefs?

 Just write … don’t think … you’re on your way to “NEW RULES”!
 What are YOUR food-beliefs?
 When did they start?
 How were they formed?
 Are you still eating to your beliefs?